Shmood00/Covid-Data-Visualization/README.md

 ![](pics/world_filters.gif)

 The reason the world map has more filters than the Canadian map is because of the API being used.
-The API being used for the world map provides way more detailed information than the API being used for Canada.
+The API being used for the world map provides more detailed information than the API being used for Canada.